 Given the exploratory nature of this research, a qualitative approach was adopted to gain insight into the current innovation architecture present within each of the researched countries.
 For the comparative analysis, Finland, Estonia and The Netherlands have been selected, since each of them can be considered frontrunners in the field of public sector innovation.
 24 semi-structured interviews were administered with government officials as well as academic experts from the different countries.
-The OECD Observatory on Public Sector Innovation helped in establishing contacts with relevant interviewees in Estonia, Finland and The Netherlands.
 Prior to the interviews, document analysis and desk research were conducted to identify those government organizations that were already involved to some extent with innovation.